Skip to main content

 The endothelium, the inner lining of blood vessels, serves as a critical regulator of vascular tone, hemostasis, and inflammation.
 Its proper function is a hallmark of cardiovascular health.
 Sex hormones directly influence endothelial cells through specific receptors.

 Estrogen, for example, is known to promote nitric oxide (NO) production, a potent vasodilator, and to suppress the expression of adhesion molecules, thereby reducing atherosclerotic plaque formation.
-This protective effect of estrogen is often cited as a reason for the lower incidence of in pre-menopausal women compared to age-matched men.
+This protective effect of estrogen is often cited as a reason for the lower incidence of cardiovascular disease in pre-menopausal women compared to age-matched men.

 In post-menopausal women, the decline in endogenous estrogen levels is associated with an increased risk of cardiovascular events.
 Hormone therapy (HT) in this population has been a subject of extensive research.
-While early large-scale trials, such as the Women’s Health Initiative (WHI), raised concerns about increased with certain HT regimens, subsequent analyses and more recent studies have refined our understanding.
+While early large-scale trials, such as the Women’s Health Initiative (WHI), raised concerns about increased cardiovascular risk with certain HT regimens, subsequent analyses and more recent studies have refined our understanding.

 The “timing hypothesis” suggests that HT initiated closer to menopause (within 10 years or before age 60) may offer cardiovascular benefits, particularly in reducing all-cause mortality and coronary heart disease, while initiation much later may carry risks.
 This highlights the importance of individualized assessment and precise application of female hormonal protocols.